nextthingco/docs/Gadget-docs/source/includes/_build.md

 	devices:[/dev/mem]
 	```

-Pass the raw Linux device at /dev/mem to the container to allow access with privileges.
-CHECK WITH LANGLEY
+Pass the raw Linux device at /dev/mem to the container.

 The finished section will look like this: